restufauzi697/showObject/README.md

 # showObject
-showObject serves to explore the structure of the object as a whole, like the console.
-However, you can run methods on objects and edit the string or number property.
+showObject functions to explore the overall structure of an object, such as a console.
+However, you can run methods on objects and edit string or number properties.

 ### require
  - jQuery.js